Telepact/telepact/README.md

 - **Target** - A reference to a top-level definition in the jAPI description of the jAPI server.

+- **jAPI** - The JSON document describing the API.
+This document is written in the JSON language following a particular JSON schema, but conventionally, this document would be written using an IDL.

 # Navigation

 - [Specification](SPECIFICATION.md)